 Bean With Bacon Soup Makeover

 Bye bye, Campbell's.
-No more MSG-laden bean with bacon soup for us!
-Okay, I have actually found another brand that didn't have that junk in it, but this version is better for us and even tastier!
+No MSG-laden bean with bacon soup for us!
+Okay, I have actually found another brand that doesn't have that junk in it, but this version is better for us and even tastier!
 I use turkey bacon (it's not like you get the texture of perfectly crispy bacon in this dish anyway) and add a bunch of nice, leafy kale.
 I love the texture the kale adds, not to mention the nutritional punch it brings to the party.
 Cannellini beans add a lovely velvety finish while still retaining their shape, but you could really use any white beans you like or have on-hand.
 If you're looking for a more traditional texture, navy beans are perfect.

 For a vegetarian version, you could even omit the bacon altogether.
 Just up the amount of salt and add a couple of drops of liquid smoke to finish.